Labs & Research Groups

 Prof. Xiaodong Sun

-The Thermal Hydraulics Laboratory carries out separate-effect and integral-effects tests in reactor thermal hydraulics to support the improvement of light water reactors (LWRs) and the development of advanced non-LWR reactors, including molten salt reactors and high-temperature gas-cooled reactors.
-It has established a number of high-temperature test facilities, including molten salt and helium test facilities.
+The THL carries out separate-effect and integral-effects tests in reactor thermal hydraulics to support the safe and economical operation of light water reactors (LWRs) and development of advanced non-LWR reactors, including molten salt reactors and high-temperature gas-cooled reactors.
+It has established a number of high-temperature test facilities, including molten salt and helium test facilities, to understand key physical phenomena and develop experimental data for validation of safety analysis and computational fluid dynamics models.

 Materials & Radiation Effects